twbs/bootstrap/docs/components/utilities.md

 ## Hidden content

 Hide any HTML element with the `[hidden]` attribute.
 Previously, v3.x included a `.hidden` class that forced toggled content.
 However, we removed it due to conflicts with jQuery's `hide()` function.
 It's taken from [PureCSS](http://purecss.io).
-While `[hidden]` technically isn't support in IE9-10, declaring it `display: none` in our CSS gets around.
+While `[hidden]` isn't natively supported by IE9-10, declaring it `display: none` in our CSS gets around that problem.

 Furthermore, `.invisible` can be used to toggle the visibility of an element, meaning its `display` is not modified and the element can still affect the flow of the document.